linode/docs/docs/platform/meltdown_statement.md

 modified: 2018-01-11
 modified_by:
   name: Linode
-title: 'What You Need to Know About Meltdown and Spectre'
+title: 'What You Need to do to Mitigate Meltdown and Spectre'
 promo: false
 external_resources:
   - '[MeltdownAttack.com](https://meltdownattack.com/)'